simonbasle/myGuestPosts/spring/flightFlux1.md

 //by this point, none of the 3 "pipelines" have triggered an HTTP request
 ```
+Compare that with a `CompletableFuture`, which is not lazy in nature: once you have a reference to the `CompletableFuture`, it means the processing is already ongoing...

-But we're actually more interested in the alternative: how to trigger the pipeline.
+With that in mind, let's look into how to trigger the reactive pipeline.

 ## Subscription Time